-Because students and parents can view schedules on-line, paper copies will not be printed and distributed in June.

-Students transferring in from out-of-county or out-of-state placements with weighted courses recognized by the College Board or an accredited college or university will be assigned weighted credit in the following manner:

-100H Honors course 1 credit 050H Honors course $\frac{1}{2}$ credit

-100A AP/College course 1 credit

-Allegany County Public Schools Transition Activities for Students Moving from Middle to High School:

-- Classroom presentation to all 8th grade students on high school course selection, graduation requirements and the effects of these choices on post-secondary education are conducted by the middle school and high school counselors. - Evening parent presentation on high school course selection, graduation requirements and the effects of these choices on post-secondary education are conducted by the middle school and high school counselors. - Middle School Counselors meet individually with EACH 8th grade student to review their course selections and discuss their high school and post-secondary education goals and complete a tentative Four Year High School Plan. - A transition meeting for each 8th grade special education student is held at the high school to discuss proper placement and to discuss any concerns about entering high school.
-Special education facilitator, middle and high school special education teachers, student, parent (s), and high school counselor attend the meeting. - 8th grade students visit and tour the high school to learn about all opportunities, both academic and extracurricular. - 8th grade students also take a field trip to the Career Center to tour the skill areas and become aware of the opportunities available there. - Incoming 9th grade students attend an orientation meeting within the first week of school.
-Administrators present school policies, procedures, and expectations to 9th grade students. - Counselors meet individually with 9th grade students who seem to be struggling with the transition to high school and assist them with the areas in which they are having difficulty. - Middle and High School Counselors meet to discuss at-risk students (attendance, behavior, family, academic, etc.) twice a year.
+March 18 - March 25 Principal and counselor attend Build Meeting at the Board.
+Teachers will be assigned and the framework for the Master Schedule will be developed.
+March 18 9:00-11:00 Mountain Ridge March 19 9:00-11:00 CCTE March 20 9:00-11:00 Fort Hill March 25 9:00-11:00 Allegany April/May Once the master schedule is built, counselors review student schedule conflicts and meets with students to resolve conflicts, amend and/or select alternate courses.
+May Counselor disseminates summer school information for students needing credit Recovery or for those planning to take original credit Summer School.
+June Counselor reviews student course failures and reschedules failed courses as needed.
+Counselor adjusts student schedules upon changes in staffing.
+August 11 School's schedule is finalized, and student schedules are posted.
+August Counselor makes schedule changes upon student/parent request.
+100H Honors course 1 credit 050H Honors course 1⁄2 credit 100A AP/College course 1 credit ^{}Because students and parents can view schedules on-line, paper copies will not be printed and distributed in June. ^{}Students transferring in from out-of-county or out-of-state placements with weighted courses recognized by the College Board or an accredited college or university will be assigned weighted credit in the following manner: Allegany County Public Schools Transition Activities for Students Moving from Middle to High School: - Classroom presentation to all 8th grade students on high school course selection, graduation requirements and the effects of these choices on post-secondary education are conducted by the middle school and high school counselors. - A parent presentation on high school course selection, graduation requirements and the effects of these choices on post-secondary education is conducted by the middle school and high school counselors. - Middle School Counselors meet individually with each 8th grade student to review course selections, discuss high school and post-secondary education goals, and complete a tentative Four Year High School Plan. - A transition meeting for each 8th grade special education student is held at the high school to discuss proper placement and to discuss any concerns about entering high school.
+Special education facilitator, middle and high school special education teachers, student, parent (s), and high school counselor attend the meeting. - 8th grade students visit and tour the high school, if feasible, to learn about all opportunities, both academic and extracurricular. - 8th grade students also take a field trip to the Career Center, if feasible, to tour the skill areas and become aware of the opportunities available there. - Incoming 9th grade students attend an orientation meeting within the first week of school.
+Administrators present school policies, procedures, and expectations to 9th grade students.
+School counselors provide students and parents with information related to being on track for college and career readiness. - Middle and High School Counselors meet to discuss at-risk students (attendance, behavior, family, academic, etc.) twice a year. - During MP1 and subsequent nine weeks, middle school counselors meet individually with 6th grade students and high school counselors meet individually with 9th grade students who are struggling with the transition to high school and assist them with the areas in which they are having difficulty.
+Individualized student supports through the MTSS tiers are provided to students experiencing difficulty.